TraFost/TraFost/README.md

 - Integrated **IBM watsonx Orchestrate** using a custom JSON contract that drives multi-step agent reasoning for captions, validation, post-type classification, and scheduling.
 - Built the agent’s **knowledge base**, combining brand guidelines, product features, rule logic, historical posting data, and a formal prompt spec for deterministic output.
 - Delivered the entire **reasoning pipeline**, ensuring stable, machine-readable JSON for the frontend preview experience.
 **Stack:** Hono, Cloudflare Workers, TypeScript, IBM watsonx Orchestrate

-### **LoLo – AI League Coach (Rift Rewind Hackathon 2025)**
-Led the full development of **LoLo**, a League of Legends companion that uses AWS Bedrock to analyze player performance and deliver reflective insights.
-- Designed the **overall architecture**, defining how data flows between Riot API, AI analysis, and the frontend.
-- Built the **backend** with Hono, AWS Lambda, SST, and S3.
-- Worked on **AI reasoning pipelines** powered by Bedrock for player insights and pro comparisons.
-- Contributed to **frontend integration**, ensuring smooth data handling and consistency across the app.
-**Stack:** Hono, AWS Lambda, S3, Bedrock, React, Vite, Tailwind

 ---